JoTsch/SLS/README.md

 # SLS
 * just practicing a bit c++
 * contains an sorted list which sorts it's elements automatically
-* also contains a SLS_String class
+* also contains a class to handle strings